Corwinpro/firecrest/Roadmap.md

 #### Current task

-1. The method 'TVAcousticWeakForm().boundary_components' should parse the 'markers_dict' object of it's domain, not each boundary separately.
-2. Boundary conditions should be in a separate class.
-I still don't understand how to couple a boundary condition with weak form classes.
+1. Should the Boundary conditions be in a separate class?

 #### Major tasks

-1. Implement variational forms for different problem types.
+1. Eigenvalue solver: implement complex-valued boundary conditions

 #### Minor tasks

 ### Optimization modules

+1. Implement templates for objective with (value, Jacobian) attributes.
+2. Implement adjoint unsteady solver.